stavrina/TidyTuesdayUoM/CONTRIBUTING.md

 ## Send us your code

 Alternatively, if you want to contribute your code but do not want to use GitHub please send it to us and we will add it to the repository.
+You can send your code to stavrina[DOT]dimosthenous[AT]manchester[DOT]ac[DOT]uk.

 ## Naming convention